-- · 0-5 years: 0 new homes - 6-10 years: 2,114 new homes (equivalent to 528 completions per annum) - 11-15 years: 2,096 new homes (equivalent to 524 completions per annum) - 16-20 years: 2,114 new homes (equivalent to 529 completions per annum)
+- 0-5 vears: 0 new homes - 6-10 years: 2,114 new homes (equivalent to 528 completions per annum) - 11-15 years: 2,096 new homes (equivalent to - 524 completions per annum) - 16-20 years: 2,114 new homes (equivalent to - 529 completions per annum)

 - 3.58.
-The initial development concept envisages the Garden Suburb will be focused around three garden neighborhoods, which partially included the land at Junction 10, M56, Stretton promoted by Wallace in the west, and centered on a new district center and a new country park to the east.
+The initial development concept envisages the Garden Suburb will be focused around three garden neighborhoods and centered on a new district centre and a new country park to the east.
 The Council has set out its full aspirations within the document and this is broadly supported by Wallace.
 Wallace recognise the need for close working and co-operation with the other key landowners to develop a more detailed conceptual and deliverable masterplan, which adequately phases housing and employment land in conjunction with the necessary transport, education, and community infrastructure. - 3.59.
 At present, it is proposed that the SWUE will be developed in a 20-year phased manner and each phase will consist of the necessary infrastructure.
 The development trajectory sets out an initial idea of how each phase will deliver the required housing numbers with the Garden City Suburb.
 Within the preferred option this is currently indicated as starting in years 6-10. - 3.60.
-Wallace questions the Council's logic as to why the Strategic Road 1 is not identified to come forward alongside housing development and employment land in the West in the early years of the plan period.
-Clearly, this Strategic Road is paramount as it facilities vehicular access and movement from within the Garden City Suburb in the west to the east.
-Wallace asserts that the western gateway should now include Land south of Hatton Lane, in addition to the Land at Junction 10, M56 as part of the Garden City Suburb and should be considered in isolation as an early phase, and that it could be brought forward whilst simultaneously providing the necessary infrastructure needed. - 3.61.
-As expressed previously within these representations, there is clearly a need to ensure early deliver of the Council's preferred development options, specifically,

-- the Garden Suburb, with an emphasis on homes being delivered in years 0-5 of the plan period.
-As Wallace controls land that will provide the priority Strategic Road 1 (as identified in the AECOM Development Framework) and vehicular access into the Garden Suburb from Junction 10, M56, Wallace can, together with Land south of Hatton Lane deliver a balanced and comprehensive highway solution that will enable the early delivery of new homes and employment.
+Wallace questions the Council's logic as to why the Strategic Road 1 is not identified to come forward alongside housing development and employment land in the west in the early years of the plan period.
+Clearly, Strategic Road 1 is paramount as it facilities vehicular access and movement from within the Garden City Suburb in the west to the east.
+Wallace asserts that the western gateway should include 3 sites within Wallace's control.
+Namely, Land north of Hatton Lane, Land south of Hatton Lane, and Land at Junction 10.
+M56 and should be considered in isolation as an early phase and could be brought forward whilst simultaneously providing the necessary infrastructure needed - 3.61.
+As expressed previously within these representations, there is clearly a need to ensure early deliver of the Council's preferred development options, specifically, the Garden Suburb, with an emphasis on homes being delivered in years 0-5 of the plan period.
+As Wallace controls land that will provide the priority Strategic Road 1 (as identified in the AECOM Development Framework) and vehicular access into the Garden Suburb from Junction 10, M56, Wallace can, together with Land north and south of Hatton Lane deliver a more balanced and comprehensive highway solution that will enable the early delivery of new homes.
 This will also enable the Council to realise receipts from the early delivery of the Homes and Communities Agency (HCA) land.
-These receipts could then be used to fund further infrastructure and provide for the continued sustained delivery of the Garden City Suburb. - 3.62.
+These receipts could then be used to fund further infrastructure and provide for the continued sustained delivery of the Garden City Suburb.
+Land north of Hatton Lane can also provide a strategic bypass road in the longer term to create an inner ring road around Warrington connecting south Warrington to the west of the Borough and newly proposed highlevel bridge at Walton.

+3.62.
 Wallace is aware of the multiple landownerships within the Garden City Suburb and the varied vested interests.
 It is very likely that some landowners do not wish to seek development upon their land, and therefore, consideration in how the Garden City Suburb is delivered, should incorporate these factors early in the Council's decision-making process to avoid prolonged legalistic action that may arise as a result of Compulsory Purchase Orders.